hkbu-kennycheng/comp7065/lab2.md

 ## Data scraping with Python script

 After knowing the dataset, we will download the dataset from web and load it into Orange3 with Python Script.
 We will be using the `Python Script` widget to load the dataset from web into Orange3.
+Let's create a new workflow and add a `Python Script` widget to the workflow.

 ### Python Script Widget